stmilne/icdsHelp/docs/07_TextEditors.md

 [emacs]: https://www.gnu.org/software/emacs/
 [nano]: https://www.nano-editor.org

-For more involved text editing of coding projects, a popular choice is [Visual Studio Code Server][vscode] (available as "VS Code Server" from the Portal main page).
+For coding projects,
+a popular choice is [Visual Studio Code Server][vscode] (available as "VS Code Server" from the Portal main page).
+Not just an editor, VSCode is an Integrated Development Environment, that can check for errors as you type, run Python code interactively, has a debugger, and so on.
 [vscode]: https://code.visualstudio.com/docs/remote/vscode-server

 Finally, `vi` is beloved by old-school users.